-Degree Completion Requirements/Graduation
+Completion Requirements

-Successful completion of all courses is required for awarding of the DNP degree.
-The recommendation that the doctoral degree be granted must be made by the faculty of the School of Nursing to the Dean of the School of Nursing.
+Successful completion of all courses is required for awarding the graduate degree/certificate.

+Recommendation that the graduate degree be granted must be made by the Dean of the School of Nursing.
 All students must also submit an Application for Degree to the Registrar's Office by the dates specified in the academic calendar.